 But navigating proxemics as we return to our workplaces during COVID-19 will necessitate a little more conversation with our colleagues.

 How to respect personal space in the workplace during COVID-19

-Although proxemics is known to be non-verbal, it’s now important to ask your colleague if they’re comfortable with the degree of interpersonal space you’re providing.
-Alternatively, you need to feel empowered to name the degree of proximity you, yourself, need in order to be comfortable.
+Although proxemics is known to be nonverbal, it’s now important to ask your colleague if they’re comfortable with the degree of interpersonal space you’re providing.
+Alternately, you need to feel empowered to name the degree of proximity you, yourself, need in order to be comfortable.

 Team leaders can discuss with each team member the degree of proximity that’s right for them.
 Having an open and honest conversation about proxemics will both alleviate the stress of potentially intruding on someone’s safe space and having your own safe space intruded upon.

 Teams could also devise creative solutions that help foster in-person collaboration while maintaining a comfortable proximity.
 For some teams, the right solution may be having extra sanitation stations near them, and to agree on how frequently everyone wipes down surfaces after using them.
 For others it might be structuring times of proximity into the workday.
 Close collaboration might happen just once daily during stand-ups, after which the team works separately for the remaining working hours.

 Global heads of business should consider how to roll out these conversations at scale.
 The important point is that proximity is personal.
 One corporate policy will not fit all.
 Instead, the corporate practice of “ask first” will benefit all team members, giving them the agency they need to feel safe and rebuild their work styles.